 Shiller had this to say specifically: “The stock market boom we’re currently experiencing isn’t driven by euphoria … I call it the ‘new normal boom.’ … The mechanisms are all there, but the feeling is missing … We’re not seeing any optimism.
 This boom is driven by fear.”

 Last Friday was a good day for stocks, with US and European stocks at record highs, including London’s FTSE, which reached beyond the 7,000 mark for the very first time in stock market history.

 Low Interest Rates Further Fuel Stock Market High

 Shiller further explains, “There aren’t many alternatives to stocks at the moment.
 We’re in a period of extremely low interest rates.”

 Recently, the European Central Bank significantly reduced its interest rates and subsequently introduced much more liquidity into economics.
 Despite ECB taking part in lowered interest rates, Shiller reasons that central banks aren’t to blame for bubbles or point to for lowered interest rates, but international pessimism.

 Shiller believes that oil is something worth investing in most of all, stating, “… I think now could be a good time to invest in oil or in a rise in oil prices.
 Prices are very low and there are a lot of reasons to assume that they won’t stay low.”

 How long this “global fear” might last in the markets isn’t entirely certain, but it looks like now is definitely a good time to take advantage of the “new normal boom.”

 If you want to know more about wise investing, including options trading, Dan Sheridan at Sheridan Options Mentoring can give you expert advice and professional mentoring with his online classes.
+If you are a beginner, be sure to read Sheridan’s options trading for beginners guide.
 Dan Sheridan is the Founder and CEO of Sheridan Options Mentoring.